AIUEO － So (そ) － Souda (そうだ) － I know, Kyoto, Let’s Go!

 So this is one famous example of Sou da.

-The “sou da” that everyone usually learns at the beginner level could be –
+The “sou da” that most people typically learn at the beginner level could refer to the following –

 - (looking at the sky) 「雨が降りそうだ。」 “Ame ga furisou da.”
 (It seems like it’s about to rain.)

 - (listening to the weather report) 「雨が降るそうだ。」”Ame ga furu sou da.”
 (Apparently it’s going to rain.) …And so on.

 Unfortunately, the “souda” in “Sou da Kyoto, ikou.” belongs to neither of these.
 This “Sou da”, however, is used when a good idea popped up in your head and can be used when there is a need to emphasize something.

 (“Sou da” turns up nothing in the dictionary.)